ilmanzo/ilmanzo.github.com/content/post/october_2025_conferences.md

 ![brescia2](/img/octoberconf_2025/brescia2.jpg)

-Brought home this nifty swag that summarizes well the spirit of Open Source: do it your own penguin!
+I also brought home this nifty swag that summarizes well the spirit of Open Source: do it your own penguin!  :smile:

 ![brescia3](/img/octoberconf_2025/brescia3.jpg)